sumeet9shah/network-security-labs/labs/nmap-wireshark-tcp-analysis/README.md

 3. RST → Connection reset immediately

 **Conclusion:**

 - No ACK is sent
 - TCP handshake is not completed
 - Connection remains half-open
 - This confirms stealth behavior of `-sS` scan
+- From a defensive perspective, repeated half-open connections can indicate reconnaissance activity and may trigger alerts in intrusion detection systems.

 📸 Screenshot:
 ![SYN Scan](Screenshots/sS-half-open.png)